 The new Envy x2 features an ultra-economical dual-core processor from the Y family, which has been adapted for an enlarged 6-watt thermal envelope that should improve its capabilities by about 20 percent compared to those of other average Y-chips, a 12.3-inch touchscreen with a resolution of 1,920 × 1,280 pixels and Gorilla Glass 4 and 4 GB or 8 GB of welded dynamic memory, 128 GB or 256 GB storage based on NVMe drive, system Windows 10 version Home, speakers Bang & Olufsen stereos have a 5-megapixel front camera, a 13-megapixel rear camera - as well as a combined keyboard cover that attaches magnetically and a touch pen that will be included in the product price.

-The specification is similar in part to that of the Envy x2 based on the Snapdragon 835, including the integration of an XMM 7360 LTE modem for wireless connectivity almost anytime, and a passive passive cooling system - but the size of the windows version is slightly enlarged, 7.9 millimeters compared to 6.9 millimeters in theARM (For the tablet component only) and weighs about 800 grams compared to 700 grams.
+The specifications are somewhat similar to the Envy x2 based on the Snapdragon 835, including a combination of Intel's XMM 7360 LTE modem for wireless connectivity almost anytime, anywhere and a silent passive cooling system - but the dimensions of the windows version are slightly increased, with a thickness of 7.9 millimeters compared to 6.9 millimeters in the versionARM (For the tablet component only) and weighs about 800 grams compared to 700 grams.

-The performance of thecore Should be preferable, at least in many test points, while full back support for x86 applications is a bonus - but battery life will be significantly better in theSnapdragon, With 20 working hours as opposed to 16 working hours in the XNUMX version,Kaby Lake, Which are also impressive for such a thin and easy product.
+The performance of theCore Should be preferable, at least in a large part of the exam points, when full support for x86 applications is a bonus - but the battery life will be significantly better in theSnapdragon, With 20 working hours as opposed to 16 working hours in the XNUMX version,Kaby Lake, Which are also impressive for such a thin and easy product.
 There will also be support for quick recharge, up to 90 of total capacity within an hour and a half.